Overview

-- In Workpapers > Tax Payments, select New > Tax Transfer.
+- Select New > Tax Transfer.
 This creates a tax transfer request transaction.

 - Update the details of the tax transfer request.
-The default transaction is a transfer to the next year’s provisional tax for the taxpayer.
+The default transaction is a transfer to the next year’s provisional tax.

 - Transfer to account: the recipient of the transfer.
-This can be the taxpayer themselves or another taxpayer.
+This can be the entity itself, or another entity.

 - IRD Number [E-filed]: the recipient’s IRD number.

-- Is Associated [E-filed]: tick if the recipient is an associated entity of the taxpayer
+- Is Associated [E-filed]: tick if the recipient is an associated entity.

 - Date: the date of the transaction.
 This is informational only.